There is no built-in option to randomly show 1 of X questions in LimeSurvey.

 Don’t forget to check if you set up everything correctly by having a look at the survey logic file.

-…and if this still sounds too tricky, we can set up the survey for you.
+…and if this still sounds too tricky, we can set up the survey for you or provide LimeSurvey support on demand.